e-picas/markdown-extended/doc/ROADMAP.md

         -   create a new tag with version number name
     -   publish the release by pushing it to GitHub
 -   AFTER a release:
-    -   as the `PHAR` archive is NOT under version control, you MUST build it first in the "wip" branch, then manually add it on "master"
+    -   as the `PHAR` archive is NOT under version control, you MUST build it first in the "dev" branch, then manually add it on "master"
     -   merge "master" into "dev"
     -   you MUST update the PHP documentation of the "dev" branch and commit it